-If you've thought about starting racing but need a little advice and help to get started, the information below outlines the steps you need to follow to get you on the grid.
+If you've thought about starting racing but need a little advice and help to get started, we have outlined the basic steps you need to follow to get you on the grid.
 If you have any further questions or need any further advice please contact us and we will be happy to talk you through it.

-The cheapest way of racing with us is to share a car with a friend and so halving the costs.
-Choose the CSCC race meetings which take place nearest to you, drive your road legal car to the circuit, qualify and race and drive home again afterwards on the same day (or stay overnight if you prefer)!
-Doing this may cost each driver as little as £250 per event even taking into account the race entry fee, petrol, a certain amount of normal wear and a bacon roll or two.
-Your costs with us amount to club membership, series registration for the car and then a race entry fee.
+The cheapest way of racing with us is to share a car with a friend and therefore halving the costs.
+Choose the CSCC race meetings which take place nearest to you, drive your road legal car to the circuit, qualify, race and drive home again on the same day (or stay overnight if you prefer)!
+Doing this may cost each driver as little as £250 per event, even taking into account the race entry fee, fuel, a certain amount of normal wear and a bacon roll or two.
+Your costs with us amount to club membership, series registration for the car and a race entry fee.

 Where do I start?